Beartime234/slack-pokequiz/docs/about.md

 {{ site.description }}

-You can use {{ site.quiz_name }} to have a live Quiz battle with your team directly in slack.
+You can use {{ site.quiz_name }} to have a live quiz battle with your team directly in slack.
-Interact with the buttons of {{ site.quiz_name }} to submit your answers and compete with your teammates on the leaderboard.
+Interact with the buttons of {{ site.quiz_name }} to submit your answers and compete with your teammates on the team leaderboard.
+Keep a streak of correct answers to show off to your teammates your Pokemon skill.
 For information on how to use {{ site.quiz_name }} view the
 <a class="page-link" href="{{ "/guide" | relative_url }}">guide</a>.

 ## Submitting Questions